pglen/pyvserv/README.md

     resp ['OK', 'Hello', '6ccdaaf1-a22d-4140-9608-8fb93a8845af', '11812']
     Server quit response: ['OK', 'Bye', '11812']

-Quick rundown of the above test: 1.)
-Server responds to connection 2.)
-Delivers OK status, hello message, server serial number, unique id 3.)
+Quick rundown of the above test:

+1.)
+Server responds to connection
+2.)
+Delivers OK status, hello message, server serial number, and a unique id 3.)
 Server signs off.
 This interaction is typical of all the commands.

+ The unique ID the thread ID and it is not cryptographically secure;

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
 (Files named pycli_*)